Words by Meritxell Rosell

 What is your chief enemy of creativity?

 I think the chief enemies of creativity are self-doubt, second-guessing, fear, and laziness, generally letting negative emotions or impulses take the wheel instead of maintaining control in a higher place.
-But then again all that can serve their purposes for the process in various ways.
+But then again, all that can serve their purposes for the process in various ways.

 You couldn’t live without…

-I can’t seem to live without my hometown, NYC – family, friends, music, pepperoni pizza somehow remains a vice I can’t shake despite knowing better and being somewhat lactose intolerant… being able to rest is vital.
-I need my downtime, my alone time. also, having fun, enjoying life for the sake of enjoying life, without any greater significance.
+I can’t seem to live without my hometown, NYC – family, friends, music, and pepperoni pizza somehow remains a vice I can’t shake despite knowing better and being somewhat lactose intolerant… being able to rest is vital.
+I need my downtime, my alone time. also having fun, enjoying life for the sake of enjoying life, without any greater significance.
 Sometimes I find that to be a bit difficult. getting exercise, and feeling like I’m using my time well.